I almost lost my life because my mother gave me diet milk

 Doctors add that diluting formula is also dangerous.
 Recently, many mothers have been looking to homemade formula recipes online due to the shortage of formula milk over the past year.

-Dr. Owais Durrani – who works in a Texas emergency room – said he has previously talked about the consequences of diluting formula that he has witnessed first-hand.
+Dr. Owais Durrani – who works in a Texas emergency room – said he has previously talked regarding the consequences of diluting formula that he has witnessed first-hand.
 Typical consequences are coma and convulsions.

 Many parents dilute formula to save milk, but that throws off the electrolyte balance, leaving babies with a sodium deficiency.
 It also causes the baby’s blood volume to decrease, causing low blood pressure, low circulating oxygen and life-threatening conditions.